1bl4z3r/hermit-V2/README.md

 # Hermit-V2 _- The Minimal Hugo Theme_

-hermit-V2 is a minimal and fast theme for Hugo, built for bloggers who want a simple and focused website.
+Hermit-V2 is a minimal and fast theme for Hugo, built for bloggers who want a simple and focused website.
 This is a maintained fork of [Hermit](https://github.com/Track3/hermit), which iterates over the original work to have production-ready experience with bug fixes and new features.

 ![](https://raw.githubusercontent.com/1bl4z3r/hermit-V2/main/images/screenshot.jpg)

-## First Impression
+## First Impression & Demo

 Check out Hermit-V2 : [https://1bl4z3r.github.io/hermit-V2](https://1bl4z3r.github.io/hermit-V2)
 This demo also acts as an documentation for the theme, utilizing its powerful features.